sotirispittokopitis/Rep1/README.md

 # Overview of the Project:

-- Use existing crypto libraries to implement ZKP for direct XRP payment transactions.
-- For each transaction, XPRL needs to verify that the transaction is valid.
-In this project, you need to implement ZKP to verify the transaction on XRPL without leaking any useful information.
-	- In particular, you are required to implement the following three computations.
+For this project, we introduce a strategy to integrate Zero-Knowledge Proofs (ZKPs) within the XRP Ledger (XRPL) with the goal of verifying the transactions on XRP Ledger without leaking any useful information.
+Since the XRP Ledger currently does not offer support for Zero-Knowledge Proofs (ZKPs) we provide further details on the structure we use to emulate the EdDSA operations that the XRP Ledger currently uses, specifically on the ed255519 elliptic curve.
+Furthermore, we implement the following three computations:

-		-      a.
+a.
 Confirm that the sender has a high enough XRP balance to send the payment.
-		-      b.
+b.
 Confirm that the destination address is different than the sender address.
-		-      c.
-Confirm that the signature is valid
+c.
+Confirm that the signature is valid.

+The model of the system described uses already existing libraries to implement Zero-Knowledge Proofs (ZKPs) to validate transactions on a smaller scale representation of the XRP Ledger.
+The system is evaluated in terms of the privacy results we achieve, as well as the total time taken for compiling the circuits and validating the proof.

 # Required Installations: